1. Annecy, French Alps

-This hillside city overlooking the Loire River provides the perfect backdrop for a weekend of romance.
+This hillside city overlooking the Loire River provides the perfect backdrop for a winter getaway.

-Explore the atmospheric late Gothic cathedral and its surrounding cobbled streets, and don't miss the Château Royal de Blois, a former royal palace with ornate chambers, paintings and sculptures from the 16th to 19th century.
+Explore the atmospheric late Gothic cathedral and its surrounding cobbled streets, and (when it reopens) don't miss the Château Royal de Blois, a former royal palace with ornate chambers, paintings and sculptures from the 16th to 19th century.

 (Photo: Niko Kaptur/Flickr)